jc141x/jc141-bash/setup/arch.md

     ```sh
     sudo sed -i "/\[multilib\]/,/Include/"'s/^#//' /etc/pacman.conf
     ```
-3. Add and the keys for the repository
+3. Add and locally sign the keys for the repository

     ```sh
     sudo pacman-key --recv-keys cc7a2968b28a04b3